 Experience Mountain Science Program (xMSP)

-*The Experience Mountain Science Program (xMSP) is accepting applications starting in late February, 2017.
-Please check back soon.
+*The Experience Mountain Science Program (xMSP) is now accepting applications!!

 Mountain Studies Institute (MSI) accepts high school students in grades, 10, 11, and 12 as of the 2016-2017 school year.
 Students participate in a two week, rigorous, and fun internship program exploring careers in the sciences and natural resources.
 Students from San Miguel, Ouray, Dolores, San Juan, La Plata, Archuleta, and Montezuma counties may apply.

 Interns gain hands-on experience contributing to real-world environmental science projects.
 Students work side-by-side with a small group of other interns from across the San Juan Mountains.
 Interns work closely with mentors from MSI and with other science professionals.
 Students interact with natural resource managers and researchers in the field to learn about ecology, hydrology, wildlife, and forestry.
 They will dive into topics such as air and water quality, climate change, mine reclamation, fen restoration, and forest health.

 Interns receive an orientation to the issues and research being done in the San Juan Mountains; become introduced to field research methods; and become trained in first aid and back-country skills.

 Due to the many logistics and planning requirements of this program, participation necessitates commitment to the entire program, a spirit of adventure, and parent or guardian support.
 See xMSP flyer for program dates.